 4. Boosting the Immune System

 A strong immune system can help prevent various health issues in cats.
-Providing a balanced diet, regular exercise, and necessary vaccinations can support your cat’s overall well-being.
+A balanced diet, regular exercise, and vaccinations can support your cat’s well-being.

 5. First Aid for Injuries